grinushka/fifteen-puzzle/README.md

 - Empty HTML file, all things get created in JS
 - Desire to write as little code as possible and still have all the features available
-- Keep field with cells of the same size, no matter what size the frame is
+- Keep field with cells of the same size, no matter how big the frame is

 ### Features